DelineaLaari/sample-scripts/platform-api-access-token-powershell-script/README.md

 This repository contains a PowerShell script designed to manage OAuth tokens and test API connectivity for the Delinea Platform.

+This is a simplified example and might need to be adapted to fit your specific requirements

 ## Overview

 The script performs the following tasks: